/skills/fuz-stack/references/testing-patterns

 Fixture Testing in fuz_gitops

-Different fixture pattern: generated git repositories from fixture data files.
-Fixtures define repos with dependencies, changesets, and expected outcomes.
+Different fixture pattern: git repositories generated from fixture data files defining repos with dependencies, changesets, and expected outcomes.

-10 scenarios covering publishing, cascades, cycles, private packages, major bumps, peer deps, and isolation.
-Repos auto-generated on first test run; regenerate with gro src/test/fixtures/generate_repos.
+10 scenarios cover publishing, cascades, cycles, private packages, major bumps, peer deps, and isolation.
+Repos are auto-generated on first test run; regenerate with gro src/test/fixtures/generate_repos.

 Mock Patterns